OUR CAMPAIGNING APPROACH

 The Labour membership and the key trades unions are in favour of PR now.
 We now need to build the national conversation on PR.
 If PR is perceived as electorally popular, it will be more likely to be adopted as a manifesto pledge.
 We are focusing beyond the Labour Party with our current and future campaigning.

-We are developing plans for production of short and eye-catching videos and visual stunts and events that will be arresting and newsworthy.
+We are developing plans for the production of short and eye-catching videos and visual stunts and events that will be arresting and newsworthy.
 We always need enthusiastic volunteers who are willing to give their time, creativity and skills to help us build the movement at this critical time.

 Regressive forces are ranged against us, and we have an opportunity where the opposition parties must of necessity work together.
-It is critical that we do not squander this chance and all work together to achieve a democratic change that will safeguard and progress democracy in our nation.
+It is critical that we do not squander this chance and all work together to achieve a democratic change that will safeguard and progress democracy in our country.

 GET PR DONE! is a cross party/no party grass roots campaign aiming to promote Proportional Representation.